arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-delete-your-Arduino-account.md

 draft: false
 ---

 You can delete your Arduino account at any time.
-Learn what you should know before deleting your Arduino account, and how to requesst account deletion.
+Learn what you should know before deleting your Arduino account, and how to request account deletion.

 In this article: